Table of Contents:

 Over 1.4 million phishing websites are created every month.
 As the pandemic forced businesses and customers to move online, it only increased motivation for scammers to duplicate websites and now the number of phishing attacks has tripled since early 2020.

 The goal of scammers when they duplicate websites can be to steal personal information, sell counterfeit products, install malware, or a multitude of other reasons.
-Whatever their motive might be, the fact is, content fraud and website duplication can have severe consequences on your business including loss of revenue, impact on business reputation, and negative SEO.
+Whatever their motive might be, the fact is, that content fraud and website duplication can have severe consequences on your business including loss of revenue, impact on business reputation, and negative SEO.

 In this article, we discuss: